-At the USS Arizona Memorial, there is a 23 minute movie screening showing actual footage of the war followed by a short harbor cruise.
+At the USS Arizona Memorial, a 23-minute movie screening shows actual footage of the war,, followed by a short harbor cruise.
 This is a great way for kids to understand the events of the December 7th attack.

 Want to Learn More Before Visiting Pearl Harbor?

-It is important to know your history well before visiting the site where such a monumental tragedy occurred.
-You can browse through different books that reflect the incident and give in depth knowledge and the impact it had on the world at large.
+Knowing your history well before visiting the site where such a monumental tragedy occurred is important.
+You can browse through different books that reflect the incident and give in-depth knowledge and its impact on the world.

 Best Books About Pearl Harbor for Adults

-Whether you are looking for some nighttime reading or want to listen to an audiobook while you’re driving in the car (or flying to Hawaii), these are some great options.
+Whether you are looking for some nighttime reading or want to listen to an audiobook while driving in the car (or flying to Hawaii), these are great options.